goauthentik/authentik/website/blog/2023-12-12-oktas-october-breach-part-two/item.md

 ---
 title: "Okta's October breach part two: a delayed but slightly better response"
-description: “Okta continues to revel more information about the HAR files breach first revealed in October; now we know that a service account was involved, and 100% of their customer support users were impacted.”
+description: "Okta continues to revel more information about the HAR files breach first revealed in October; now we know that a service account was involved, and 100% of their customer support users were impacted."
 slug: 2023-12-12-oktas-october-breach-part-two
 authors:
     - name: Jens Langhammer